jeremytammik/moniwonig/index.md

 - installed shower curtain and towel drying rack
 - installed new bathtub tab
 - built shelves in bathroom back corner niche
+- fill the hochbeet with earth and sand
+- replaced kitchen sink drain
+- replaced bathtub drain
+- replaced cornelius kitchen stove area light switch

 ## <a name="todo-today"></a>todo today

-- fill the hochbeet with earth and sand
 - plan a cupboard with drying rack above sink
 - install the kitchen drawers and doors